liuqx315/Multiscale-pattern/doc/guide/source/mathematics/Butcher.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Butcher table number 22 for :func:`ARKodeSetIRKTableNum()`.
-This is the default 5th order implicit method.
+This is the default 5th order implicit method, and the implicit portion of the default 5th order additive method.

 .. math::